grvstick/usbtmc/README.md

-# usbtmc
+# USB TMC
 This is a fork from https://github.com/gotmc/usbtmc.

+## Overview

 The purpose is to renew the repo completely based on gousb, since the feature of selecting between two usb libraries is not working anymore.
+This is targeted specifically for controlling USB test instruments without visa library.

-## Overview
+## USB TMC Specs
 Refer to [USB TMC Spec](https://www.usb.org/document-library/test-measurement-class-specification) for details.
+If you are not familiar with USB protocol, which I'm also, take a tour on [USB in a nutshell](http://www.beyondlogic.org/usbnutshell/)

 ## Installation